Dubai International Airport: Passenger terminals

 Dubai Airport has three passenger terminals.
 Terminals 1 and 3 are directly connected with a common transit area, with airside passengers being able to move freely between the terminals without going through immigration, while Terminal 2 is on the opposite side of the airport.
 For transiting passengers, a shuttle service runs between the terminals, with a journey time of around 20 minutes from Terminal 2 to Terminal 1 and 30 minutes to Terminal 3.
 Passengers in Terminal 3 who need to transfer between Concourse A and the rest of the Terminal have to travel via an automated people mover.
 Also after early 2016 when the construction of Concourse D was done, there is now an automated people mover between concourse D and Terminal 1.

 Situated beside Terminal 2 is the Executive Flights Terminal, which has its own check-in facilities for premium passengers and where transportation to aircraft in any of the other terminals is by personal buggy.

 The three passenger terminals have a total handling capacity of around 80 million passengers a year.

-Terminals 1 and 3 cater to international passengers, whilst Terminal 2 is for budget passengers and passengers flying to the subcontinent and Persian Gulf region; Terminals 1 and 3 handle 85% of the passenger traffic, and the Executive Flights terminal is for the higher-end travelers and important guests.
+Terminals 1 and 3 cater to international passengers, handling about 85% of the passenger traffic, Terminal 2 is for budget passengers and passengers flying to the Indian subcontinent and Persian Gulf region, and the Executive Flights terminal is for the higher-end travelers and important guests.